 Counselling is a maintenance service for our well being the same way a ‘car service’ maintains the well being and functionality of our car.
 Car servicing can cost up to $600 each car service.
 We accept that our car needs to be serviced and accept that we must pay for this to be done correctly or in a short amount of time, we may not be able to drive our car.
 However when it comes to providing ourselves with a necessary ‘service’ we can see things differently.
 Would you expect your car to be serviced, so it can stay on the road, for free?

-Q. Why do you use PayPal?
+Q. Why do you store payment details with Square?